jomaro/jomaro.github.io/content/_index.md

 +++

-I'm a brazilian software developer with a passion for computer science and the transformation it can bring to the world
+I'm a brazilian scomputer scientist working for 4 years in the payments industry.

-Main technologies of interest would be Rust and Elixir
+Main technologies:

+ - Elixir
+ - Rust
+ - Python
+ - PHP